 In the 2000′s, MAX began replacing its bus fleet with the purchase of Compressed Natural Gas buses.
 Clean and efficient, MAX has made a commitment to air quality and pollution control.
 During this time a new system map, route schedule book, and new shelters and route signs were all put into place.

 MAX depends on local, federal, mandated funding, and fares to operate.
-They receive dedicated funding from a Beer Tax, Racing Commissions and Ad Valorem funding.
+They receive dedicated funding from a Beer Tax and Ad Valorem funding.
 They continue to seek other dedicated funding sources.